jecki/DHParser/documentation_src/manuals/03_transform.rst

 well, in rare cases it makes sense to deviate from the just mentioned rule.

-However, it should be kept in mind that the tree is traversed depth-first and that changes to the ancestry of a node will not affect the tree traversel which still operates on the children-tuples of the acesters before the change by a transformation-function takes effect.
+However, it should be kept in mind that the tree is traversed depth-first and that changes to the ancestry of a node will not affect the tree traversal which still operates on the children-tuples of the ancestors before the change by a transformation-function takes effect.
 To avoid confusion, it is best, not to change the ancestry.

-Generally speaking, transformation function will see the effects of any other transfomration further up the tree (i.e. those affecting the last node in the path and its descendants) or earlier in the list of transformations assigned to an entry in the transformation-table.
+Generally speaking, transformation function will see the effects of any other transformation further up the tree (i.e. those affecting the last node in the path and its descendants) or earlier in the list of transformations assigned to an entry in the transformation-table.